-This journalism short course is ideal for those who are new to journalism and want to develop their understanding and confidence with a variety of key media skills.
+This dynamic course offers an excellent introduction to broadcast journalism, and is ideal for those who are new to journalism and want to develop their understanding and confidence with a variety of key media skills.

 It is not designed as a replacement for an accredited journalism degree and is not for those wishing to develop their English language skills.

 “ Holly was lovely, welcoming and approachable.
 She adapted the class to our individual needs and kept it fun and relevant. ”